turingschool/will-andy-pick-me/README.md

 ## Setup

-- Fork this repo to your account
-- Clone your copy of the repo down to your machine
+- Clone this repo down to your machine
+- `cd` into the repository
+- Run `git remote remove origin`
+- On GitHub, create a new repository and connect to this local repository
 - Read this README thoroughly, then begin working!

 ## Deliverable

-Provide the link to your repo and GitHub Pages in your gist.
+Provide the link to **your** repo and GitHub Pages in your gist.

 ## Workflow

-Commit at the end of each iteration (if not more frequently) so we can see the timestamps of your work.
+Commit at the end of each iteration (if not more frequently) for good habits!

 **Iteration 0:** Build Out Comp